tall-josh/wordle-solver/README.md

 ---

+[Wordle](https://www.powerlanguage.co.uk/wordle/) is word puzzle humans seem to like for some reason.
+Fuck knows why, word puzzles fuck with my brain.
+So I wrote this to help me look smart on ~~Facebook~~ Meta because we all know looking smart on social media is where it's at!.

 1. `poetry run python solve.py`
 2. By default will start with with *note* as the first suggestion. *Note* is a common word that contains common letters.
   - You can override it if you wish by typing a 5 letter world and hitting *enter*